 The PhD program of University of Buffalo attracted me because of its concentration on both theoretical learning and practical training.
 Real world practice can teach us many valuable experiences and the knowledge gained is not something that can be learned strictly through reading books.
 With that in mind, I always hold the opinion that practical application is as essential as theoretical learning.
 At UB’s biostatistics program, students can not only have solid theoretical training, but also have a tremendous opportunity to have hands-on experience with real world projects under supervision of senior faculty members.

-What I love most about this program is that it perfectly combines theoretical learning and real-world practice, offering students hands-on experiences to better understand the information we learn in the classroom.
-Furthermore, this program also offers me the freedom to practice and expand on my own thoughts.
+What I loved most about this program was that it perfectly combined theoretical learning and real-world practice, offering students hands-on experiences to better understand the information we learned in the classroom.
+Furthermore, this program also offered me the freedom to practice and expand on my own thoughts.

 UB provides all-round resources to its students, allowing us to gain knowledge and develop skills necessary to help in the development of society.
 The solid theoretical foundation and accumulation of real world experience of UB students pave the road for their future success.